 - At present, Groundfloor has provided loans for 318 projects totaling $38 million.
 The average return on investment has been 10% to date.

 - Groundfloor provides you with the opportunity to invest in real estate without having to be an accredited investor.
 The site Rich Uncles Fundraise, for example, allows non-accredited investors to invest in private real estate through real estate investment trusts (REITs).
 In the case of Fundraise, the company operates a private REIT that provides investors access to private real estate.
-The difference is that Ground floor offers direct access to private real estate rather than investing in a particular management company.
+The difference is that the Ground floor offers direct access to private real estate rather than investing in a particular management company.

 Low Minimum Investment